procore/documentation/building_applications/building_apps_helper_library.md

 ## Using the Library

-The Procore Embedded App Helper library provides functions that help simplify your implementation of OAuth 2.0 within your embedded App.
+The Procore Iframe Helper library provides functions that help simplify your implementation of OAuth 2.0 within your embedded App.
 We recommend reviewing [Introduction to OAuth 2.0]({{ site.url }}{{ site.baseurl }}{% link oauth/oauth_introduction.md %}) and related Developer Portal articles before incorporating the library into your application.
-Here are the high-level steps for implementing authorization and authentication via OAuth 2.0 with the Procore Embedded App Helper library:
+Here are the high-level steps for implementing authorization and authentication via OAuth 2.0 with the Procore Iframe Helper library:

 - On the landing page for your application, initialize the library using `const context = procoreIframeHelpers.initialize();`.
 This sets the proper context for subsequent calls to the library functions.
 - Place a button or other clickable control on the page, which when clicked, runs the `context.authentication.authenticate()` function.
 This displays the Procore login panel through which your end user authorizes your application to connect to their Procore account.
 Upon successful authentication of the end user's credentials, `context.authentication.notifySuccess({})` is called from your main page causing the login panel to close and your embedded App to launch within the Procore web user interface.

-The following diagram illustrates the general flow of the authorization and authentication process using the Procore Embedded App Helper library:
+The following diagram illustrates the general flow of the authorization and authentication process using the Procore Iframe Helper library:

 ![IFrame library flow]({{ site.baseurl }}/assets/guides/iframe-library-flow.png)